 - The Company has welfare & benefits policies for employees such as provident fund, social security fund, group life and health insurance, annual physical checkup and financial aid to employees in various occasions.

-- The Company has policy to develop skill and knowledge of its employees and enhance their ability for career progression continuously, which could be comparable with other companies in the same industry.
+- The Company has policy to develop skill and knowledge of its employees and enhance their ability for career progression continuously.

 - The Company recognizes that good communication brings efficiency and good working environment.
 Therefore, the Company continuously informs and updates its employees on relevant news and information as often as possible.